Sarah Kane: First suicide attempt and hospitalisation

-In the early hours of February 17, 1999, Kane attempted suicide in her Brixton flat by consuming 50 sleeping pills and over 150 antidepressant tablets.
+In the early hours of 17 February 1999, Kane attempted suicide in her Brixton flat by consuming 50 sleeping pills and over 150 antidepressant tablets.
 Her flatmate, David Gibson, awoke and found a suicide note from her, stating that he was not to enter her room.
 Ignoring this request, Gibson entered Kane's room where he found her to be unconscious.

 Kane was then taken to London's King's College Hospital where she was resuscitated and assessed by two psychiatrists.
 One of the psychiatrists, Nigel Tunstall, said that "it was very clearly the case that [Kane] was intending to kill herself and she was surprised and upset that she had not succeeded" and that she "said she had no intention of killing herself while she remained at King's College Hospital, but in abstract terms she said that at some point she would certainly kill herself."
 Because of this, Dr Tunstall ordered that Kane should be detained under the Mental Health Act if she attempted to leave the hospital.

 Kane was admitted to the Brunel ward of the King's College Hospital, which was a general ward and not a psychiatric wing.

 While in hospital, she was visited by her agent Mel Kenyon.
 Kane told Kenyon that she survived her attempted suicide by overdose because she had eaten pizza.
 Kenyon recalled that when she visited Kane "She was extraordinary.
 She looked happy, healthy.
 She was very funny.
 She was brimming with self confidence.
 I took her 200 cigarettes which we hid under the bed.
 We talked about everything under the sun.
 We did talk about suicide.
 We did talk about God.
 We did talk about plays.
 We did talk about friendship.[…] And then after I had given her the fags I just kissed her on her forehead and I said 'I love you' and she said 'I love you too' and that was the last time I saw her."

 Suicide

-Shortly after 3:30 a.m. on 20 February a nurse discovered that Kane was not in her hospital bed.
+Shortly after 3:30a.m. on 20 February, a nurse discovered that Kane was not in her hospital bed.
 The nurse forced open the door to the Brunel ward's toilets where she found Kane's dead body.
 Kane had hanged herself by her neck with her own shoelaces from the hook on the inside of the toilet door.
 She was 28 years old when she died.
 At the inquest into her death, it was stated that she probably died within three minutes.